 We are a multidisciplinary team of students and faculty from engineering, social sciences, policy, and planning.
 The broad focus of the group is a research-driven examination of urban agriculture as part of the broader food system, as a significant contributor to feeding urban populations, and as a more sustainable approach than the current commodities driven system.

 Current focus: The Colorado Food Systems Project

 John Brett, PhD, Dept. of Anthropology (Faculty Advisor)

-Jessica Cook, NSF IGERT PhD Fellow, Dept. of Health and Behavioral Sciences
+Jessica Cook, NSF IGERT PhD Fellow, 2013-2014 Fulbright-Nehru Scholar, Dept. of Health and Behavioral Sciences

 Zachary Coventry, NSF IGERT PhD Fellow, Dept. of Environmental Engineering

 Kevin Darcy, MS Candidate, Dept. of Anthropology

 Amy DePierre, MS, Environmental Sciences

 Steve Fisher, NSF IGERT PhD Fellow, Dept. of Civil Engineering